Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Fireworks rigidity

-We will now define the concept of time-probe data, which should be thought of as a set of triples which represent broken geodesics which are first timelike and then lightlike.
-We use the notation \(\TdM\) to denote the boundary of the tangent bundle of a manifold \(\M\) with boundary; in other words \(\TdM\) is the restriction of the tangent bundle of \(\M\) to the boundary \(\partial \M\), which could also be denoted \(\left.T\M\right|_{\partial \M}\).
+We will now define the concept of fireworks data, which should be thought of as a set of triples which represent broken geodesics which are first timelike and then lightlike.
+We use the notation \(\TdM\) to denote the boundary of the tangent bundle of a manifold \(\M\) with boundary; in other words \(\TdM\), which could also be denoted \(\left.T\M\right|_{\partial \M}\), is the restriction of the tangent bundle of \(\M\) to the boundary \(\partial \M\).
 Note that this is different from the tangent bundle of \(\partial \M\) itself, which is denoted by \(T\partial \M\). \begin{defn} Let \(\M\) be a time-oriented Lorentzian manifold with boundary \(\partial \M\).
-The \emph{time-probe data} of \(\M\), as illustrated in \prettyref{fig:Time-probe data}, is the set of triples \((\xi, t, \eta) \in \TdM \times \R \times \TdM\) such that \begin{itemize} \item \(\xi\) is future-directed and timelike, \item \(\eta\) is future-directed and lightlike, \item after distance \(t\), the geodesic starting with \(\xi\) intersects the geodesic ending with \(\eta\). \end{itemize} The geodesics are allowed to intersect \(\partial \M\) in arbitrarily many points.
-We say that \(\M\) and \(\Mprime\) have \emph{isomorphic} time-probe data if \(\TdM \to \partial \M\) and \(\TdMprime \to \partial \Mprime\) are isomorphic as smooth fiber bundles, by an isomorphism which identifies the time-probe data of \(\M\) with the time-probe data of \(\Mprime\)\!. \end{defn}
+The \emph{fireworks data} of \(\M\), as illustrated in \prettyref{fig:Fireworks data}, is the set of triples \((\xi, t, \eta) \in \TdM \times \R \times \TdM\) such that \begin{itemize} \item \(\xi\) is future-directed and timelike, \item \(\eta\) is future-directed and lightlike, \item after distance \(t\), the geodesic starting with \(\xi\) intersects the geodesic ending with \(\eta\). \end{itemize} The geodesics are allowed to intersect \(\partial \M\) in arbitrarily many points.
+We say that \(\M\) and \(\Mprime\) have \emph{isomorphic} fireworks data if \(\TdM \to \partial \M\) and \(\TdMprime \to \partial \Mprime\) are isomorphic as smooth fiber bundles, by an isomorphism which identifies the fireworks data of \(\M\) with the fireworks data of \(\Mprime\)\!. \end{defn}